KewbitXMR/tor-tunnels/README.md

   - A connection to the hidden service is established via the provided SOCKS5 proxy using `Socks5Stream::connect`.
   - Bi-directional data transfer occurs between the client and the hidden service using `tokio::io::copy_bidirectional`.

-## EXPERIMENTAL
+## Rest API
-It's only useful for one perpose at the moment as I'm focusing on something else, currently you have to build it with the hidden service hardcoded, but in future it will be a library which you can create, destroy tunnels in runtime, perhaps exposing an RPC API for other none rust applications too.
+You can use the endpoints `spawn`, `list` and `destroy` to manage tunnels through the listening address specified in a RESTful design.

 ## About
 Developed and maintainted by [Kewbit](https://kewbit.org) originally for use in the [haveno desktop client](https://haveno.com/documentation/installing-haveno-on-desktop/).